How to Pack and Ship Framed Art

 Lay glass protection tape onto glass and trim to size.
 The glass protection tape is used to ensure that, if the glass breaks in transit, that the shards don’t migrate through the box and helps limit potential damage.

 Use bubble wrap to cover the entire frame.
 Flatten to eliminate bubbles.
+Make sure that the bubbles are facing inward.
 Seal with 3” packing tape.
 Ensure that the tape extends all the way to the corners and edges are flat against the glass.
-Make sure it is not attached to the frame.
+Make sure it is not attached to the frame and that you use enough bubble to have at least 1” overlap.

 Protect the corners with foam.

-When you have a minimum of 2″ of styrofoam peanuts at the bottom of the box, insert your picture in box and continue to fill it with styrofoam peanuts.
+When you have a minimum of 2″ of Styrofoam peanuts at the bottom of the box, insert your picture in the box and continue to fill it with peanuts.
 Seal the box.

 Place the first box into the second one.
 Seal the second box and secure all the seams of the box with 3” packing tape.